Thursday, October 31, 2024

 Wednesday, October 12, 2016

-Trump is a pervert and Christians have no business voting for him
+Trump is a pervert and Christians should think twice before voting for him

 The end is almost complete.
 Most great institutions often crumble from within, and that is exactly what we are seeing with American evangelicalism.
 For so many years we evangelicals have warned about the evils pressing in from all sides.
 Hollywood is eroding our Christian heritage!
 Planned Parenthood is the devil incarnate!
 Liberal judges will take away all our religious liberty!
 But apparently, while we were all out hunting dangerous wild animals, we've let the foxes guard the hen house.